Karrigan

-Finn Andersen (born 14 April 1990), better known as karrigan, is a Danish-German professional Counter-Strike 2 player and captain for FaZe Clan.
-He has also played for other teams including Fnatic, Team Dignitas, Team SoloMid, Astralis and Mousesports.
+Finn Andersen (born 14 April 1990), better known as karrigan, is a Danish-German professional Counter-Strike 2 player and in-game leader who plays for Team Falcons.
+He has also played for other teams including Fnatic, Team Dignitas, Team SoloMid, Astralis, Mousesports and FaZe Clan.
 Andersen was a founding member of Astralis, a player-owned team established in 2015.
 He began playing competitively in 2006 during the Counter-Strike 1.6 era.
 He is widely considered to be one of the best in-game leaders in Counter-Strike history.

 Early and personal life

 Karrigan's brother started playing Counter-Strike around 2001 and soon afterwards he was introduced to the game.
-Karrigan was playing competitively by 2006 and 2007 and on November 5, 2010, he joined Full-Gaming, whose teammates included Michael "Friis" Jørgensen and Timm "ArcadioN" Henriksen.
+Karrigan was playing competitively by 2006 and 2007 and on 5 November 2010, he joined Full-Gaming, whose teammates included Michael "Friis" Jørgensen and Timm "ArcadioN" Henriksen.

 In 2015 he finished a Master's Degree in business administration and auditing from Copenhagen Business School.
 He currently resides in Aarhus.

-On November 19, 2024, Karrigan announced the death of his brother on Twitter prior to the qualifying tournament for the Perfect World Shanghai Major 2024.
+On 19 November 2024, Karrigan announced the death of his brother on Twitter prior to the qualifying tournament for the Perfect World Shanghai Major 2024.

 Career

-Karrigan joined fnatic around March 25, 2012 and the team won many tournaments that year.
-With the advent of Counter-Strike: Global Offensive scene he joined mousesports because "the offer they gave me was really good", and he felt like the Fnatic lineup did not have what it took to be successful in the new title.
+Karrigan joined fnatic on 25 March 2012 and won various tournaments with the team.
+With the advent of the Counter-Strike: Global Offensive scene, he joined mousesports later that year, stating "the offer they gave me was really good, and I felt like the Fnatic lineup did not have what it took to be great in CS:GO".

 Karrigan left Copenhagen Wolves and joined the Denmark-based roster of North American organization Team SoloMid.

 On January 25, 2015, Team SoloMid picked up Team Dignitas' CS roster.
 In July SoloMid placed 3-4th the year's second Major, ESL One Cologne 2015.
 In October TSM got 5-8th at the last Major, DreamHack Open Cluj-Napoca 2015.

-TSM's CS:GO roster left the organization on December 3, 2015, amid internal troubles.
+TSM's CS:GO roster left the organization on 3 December 2015, amid internal troubles.
 For the next few tournaments the team competed under the name "Team Question Mark".

+Astralis

-On January 9, 2016, Team Question Mark unveiled the new organization they created, Astralis, because of a desire to have a "stable environment" in eSports.
+On 9 January 2016, Team Question Mark unveiled the new organization they created, Astralis, because of a desire to have a "stable environment" in eSports.
 The organization was registered as an Anpartsselskab (ApS) and received venture capital from Sunstone Capital, and is angel invested by entrepreneur Tommy Ahlers.

-On June 5, 2016, he was denied entry into the United States to compete in the group stage of ELeague Season 1 due to new rules regarding Electronic System for Travel Authorization (ESTA) travel because he had been to Iran within the last five years.
-During the matches he missed the team used coach Danny "Zonic" Sørensen in his place.
-Astralis got 3-4th at the MLG Major Championship: Columbus in March.
+On 5 June 2016, he was denied entry into the United States to compete in the group stage of ELeague Season 1 due to new rules regarding Electronic System for Travel Authorization (ESTA) travel because he had been to Iran within the last five years.
+During the matches he missed, the team used coach Danny "Zonic" Sørensen in his place.
+Astralis placed 3-4th at the MLG Major Championship: Columbus in March.
 In July they got 5-8th at second Major, ESL One Cologne 2016.